 After your stitches or staples are removed, you can take a bath or go swimming.
 But I should be long and try to place Vaseline over the wound to be on the safe side.
 Moreover, still better to avoid excessive scrubbing.
 You need to be cautious until your wound is fully healed.

 When to Seek Medical Advice

 Call your health care to provide any of these symptoms appear.

 - Any sign of infection, redness, swelling, pain in the wound or pus coming from the wound, fever

 - Stitches or staples have been removed and bleeding

-Washing hair while stitches or staples in place is indeed a risky task.
-The reason behind that is your health is at stake; wound can be softened, risk of the opening of stitches, with water pus, can form.
+Washing hair while stitches or staples are in place is indeed a risky task.
+The reason behind that is your health is at stake; the wound can be softened, risk of the opening of stitches, with water pus, can form.
 Hence the risk of infection is always there.
 However, we tried our best to guide you to help prevent infection while taking a shower.